-The son of Eddington, who was a capable two-turn stakes horse during his career, absorbed his first defeat in the Sham Stakes on January when he lost the lead in the stretch.
+The son of Eddington, who was a capable two-turn stakes horse during his career, absorbed his first defeat in the Sham Stakes in January when he lost the lead in the stretch.
 He got back to the winner's circle with a strong performance in a division of the Southwest Stakes on February 20.
-The colt was purchased for $165,000 at the 2010 Ocala Breeders' Sales Company March sale and completed his 2-year-old season with a victory in the inaugural Breeders' Cup Juvenile Sprint that moved him toward the top of his class.
+After winning the Rebel Stakes to solidify his credentials as a classics hopeful in 2012, Secret Circle was sidelined following a second-place finish in the Arkansas Derby.

 Secret Circle returned from a long layoff to win an optional claiming race against an overmatched field.
 The win set him up for the Breeders' Cup Sprint, where he secured success with a win.